Do you know the science-power behind simple exercise?

 Last time when I met her she shared the news with me: For the last few years, her blood pressure has never crossed 140 / 80.

-Accentuate the positive, eliminate the negative, and latch on to the affirmative.
+We have to accentuate the positive, eliminate the negative, and latch on to the affirmative.

-Don’t burn out.
+We must not burn out.

-How did I overcome my negativity?
+How did I overcome my negativity and status quo bias?

 “He who searches for evil, must first look at his own reflection.” -Confucious